Synthetixio/synpress/README.md

 supported in headless mode by [playwright](https://playwright.dev/docs/chrome-extensions) and [Cypress](https://docs.cypress.io/api/plugins/browser-launch-api.html#Add-browser-extensions).
-As a workaround, we've provided docker 🐳 containers.
+As a workaround, we've provided Docker 🐳 containers.
 They solved this issue and it's an alternative.

 You have to setup `xvfb` and window manager (like `fluxbox` or `xfce4`) to run